-- Then, you’ll determine your daily kilowatt hour usage by dividing the number above by 30 (for days):
+- Then, you’ll determine your daily kilowatt hour usage by dividing the number above by 30 (for the days in a month):

 909/30 = 30.3 kWh per day

-- Multiply that number by 1000 to determine how many watts you’ll need to produce each day:
+- Now, multiply that number by 1000 to determine how many watts you’ll need to produce each day:

 30.3 x 1000 = 30,300 watts per day

-- Divide your watts per day total by the number of peak sunlight hours in your state (use the map featured above) to determine how much energy your panels will need to produce per hour of peak sunlight:
+- Next, divide your watts per day total by the number of peak sunlight hours in your state (use the map featured above) to determine how much energy your panels will need to produce per hour of peak sunlight:

 30,300/5 = 6,060 watts per hour of peak sunlight

-- Divide that number by the wattage output of your desired panels (we’ll use 250-watt panels because they are the most common) to determine the number of panels you’ll need:
+- Finally, divide that number by the wattage output of your desired panels (we’ll use 250-watt panels because they are the most common) to determine the number of panels you’ll need:

 6,060/250 = 24.24 panels needed to offset energy usage